Tryptophan: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 Chemistry of Tryptophan

 Since tryptophan is an essential amino acid, it cannot be produced by the body and must be consumed through food.
-It is one of the twenty amino acids that the body uses to create proteins.
+It is one of the twenty that the body uses to create proteins.
 High-protein foods like meat, seafood, poultry, eggs, and dairy goods contain tryptophan.
 Additionally, it is present in plant-based foods like legumes, nuts, and seeds.

 Tryptophan is transformed by the body into a number of vital substances, such as serotonin, melatonin, and niacin.
 Melatonin is a hormone as previously mentioned controls the sleep-wake pattern, whereas serotonin is a neurotransmitter that controls mood, appetite, and sleep.
 Niacin, also referred to as vitamin B3, is crucial for a healthy epidermis and energy metabolism.